yjzhenglamarmota/yujiezheng_website/content/project/InSAR/index.md

 My research is driven by one main passion: making the most of modern geodetic datasets, especially interferometric synthetic aperture radar (InSAR) measurements, to understand the changes on Earth's surface.
 I have delved into:

-(1) Crafting a geocoded SAR InSAR processing algorithm. ()
+(1) Crafting a geocoded SAR InSAR processing algorithm.
+(Zheng and Zebker, 2017)

 (2) Developing a covariance matrix tailor-made for InSAR decorrelation noise.
+(Zheng and Zebker, 2021)

 (3) Exploring the mysteries of InSAR closure phase and its effects on InSAR time-series.
+(Zheng et al., 2022)

 Looking ahead, I'm super excited about mixing and matching statistical models, machine learning techniques, and change detection algorithms.
 The goal?
 To streamline the creation of ready-for-analysis data in real-time systems.
 What especially thrills me is InSAR’s ability for picking out faint signals amidst all the noise, and this capability just got a turbo boost thanks to the latest fleet of SAR satellites.